-With multiple cook books, TV shows in nearly 80 countries and a groovy gold blouse over skinny jeans, she opened the Taste of New Zealand festival at Auckland’s Victoria Park and reckons New Zealand is the premiere food basket of the world.
+With multiple cook books, TV shows in nearly 80 countries and a groovy gold blouse over skinny jeans, Annabel Langbein opened the Taste of Auckland festival at Auckland’s Victoria Park and reckons New Zealand is the premiere food basket of the world.

-But Annabel Langbein insists she’s not a chef she’s a cook.
-What’s the diff, I asked?
+But Annabel insists she’s not a chef she’s a cook.
+What’s the difference, I asked?
 A cook is “more about home craft, nourishing people around you.
 Not about high performance culinary gymnastics.
 More love, resourcefulness, expedience and nurture.”

-Actually we just chatted really about her “overnight” success which has taken 20 years, but after three minutes I thought I’d better ask her one of the questions I had prepared earlier or I’ll have nothing to blog about.
+Actually we just chatted really about her “overnight” success which has taken 20 years, but after three minutes of chit chat I thought I’d better ask her one of the questions I had prepared earlier or I’ll have nothing to blog about.

 “Where is your favourite place for cooking?”

-Her latest book (this post was first written in 2011) comes hot on the heels of the TV series (that made kiwis sit up and take notice) and the incredibly successful Free Range Cook book based from her bach (crib?) in Wanaka.
+Her latest book (this post was first written in 2011) comes hot on the heels of the TV series (that made Kiwis sit up and take notice) and the incredibly successful Free Range Cook book based from her bach (crib/holiday home) in Wanaka.

 This new one is Free Range in the City.
 I keep thinking Sex in the City – and I’m sure Annabel and Nigella would make an excellent TV series together.
 But I digress.
 This book (which I bought and had her sign like one of the groupies lined up earlier) has a whopping 220 recipes for city living – for those of us who don’t have acres of fresh produce in our gardens and maybe even have fussy kids to navigate around and lunchboxes to fill.

 The lady clearly has talent.
-Recipes roll out of her head like a poet with a pen or a singer in a shower.
-Her kids have no family favourites to draw on because each meal has a new twist.
+Recipes roll out of her head like a poet with a pen or a singer in the shower.
+Her kids have no family favourites to draw on because each meal has a new twist, she told me.
 And yes, she likes family cooking.
-When her kids were young and nutritious nightmares (my words, not hers!) fridge fillings saved her.
+When her kids were young and nutritious nightmares (my words, not hers!) “fridge fillings” saved her.
 That way, she says, you can add sauces and extra garnishes to dishes for the adults without having to cook five different dinners.

-A big fan of farmers markets and artisan food stores like Nosh and Farro, she loves poking about for new products – like blueberry sorbet from Omaha, she said waving in the general direction of their tent, down here at Taste.
+A big fan of farmers markets and artisan food stores, she loves poking about for new products – like blueberry sorbet from Omaha, she said waving in the general direction of their tent, down here at Taste.